Sciatica vs. Piriformis Syndrome: How to Tell the Difference

 What Is Piriformis Syndrome?

-The piriformis is a small deep hip muscle.
-When it becomes tight, irritated, or overworked, it can compress or irritate tissues near the sciatic nerve, creating sciatica-like pain.
+The piriformis is a deep hip muscle.
+When it’s overloaded or tight, it can irritate tissues near the sciatic nerve and mimic sciatica-like pain.

 More likely piriformis-related